lucasgelfond/arduino-pov-display/README.md

 I just finished writing all of the letters and I've added the schematic showing how I wired it.
 Obviously, resistors don't stretch that long but the point is that you can do this with a single jumper cable to ground.
 If you don't space out your LEDs that much, it works perfectly.

+Now all I've got to do is to test this and then its complete.

 Enjoy.

 Until Next Time,